--With proximity to the river and then availability of canal water for power, many industries were established in the community producing things such as: pottery, bricks, sewer pipe, glass, flour, twine, refrigerators, bath tubs, wallpaper, nails, rivets and wire.
+-With proximity to the Beaver River and availability of canal water for power, many industries were established in the community producing things such as: pottery, bricks, sewer pipe, glass, flour, twine, refrigerators, bath tubs, wallpaper, nails, rivets and wire.

 -The Ohio and Pennsylvania Railroad came in 1851.

--The Young Men’s Christian Association (YMCA) used to be located in the borough.
+-The Young Men’s Christian Association (YMCA) was located in the borough.

 -The American Red Cross was located in the borough before moving to its current location in Brighton Township.

--The armory of the Pennsylvania National Guard Company B was established in the borough.
-It now houses the New Brighton Municipal Building.
+-The Pennsylvania National Guard Company B Armory was established in the borough.
+It now houses the New Brighton Municipal Building, Police and Fire Departments.

--New Brighton High School graduate Terry Francona played for five professional baseball teams He was manager for the 2004 and 2007 Major League Baseball World Series Champion Boston Red Sox.
-He is current manager of the Cleveland Indians.
+-New Brighton High School graduate Terry Francona played for five professional baseball teams.
+He was manager for the 2004 and 2007 Major League Baseball World Series Champion Boston Red Sox.
+He is the current manager of the Cleveland Indians.